dev-Ali2008/Xemu-android/README.md

 xaniteOG is a "proof of concept" emulator

-This project was developed with the help of Xemu and X1 Box, building upon their foundations rather than being fully native from scratch.
+This project was developed with the help of Xemu, building upon their foundations rather than being fully native from scratch.
 It supports Xbox Original games in XISO format only.

 - Hardware Detection:
 Automatically identifies your device's hardware (GPU, RAM) and optimizes settings for peak performance